-7. Severability.
+10. Severability.
 If any one or more provisions of this Guaranty shall for any reason or to any extent be determined invalid or unenforceable, all other provisions shall, nevertheless, remain in full force and effect.

-8. Termination, Governing Law.
-This Guaranty, which is binding on the parties' successors and permitted assigns, is a guaranty of performance and not ofpayment or collection and shall be construed in accordance with the laws of the State of New York, without regard to its conflict of laws provisions.
-Subject to the terms, conditions and limitations hereof, this Guaranty is a continuing guaranty which shall remain in force until full and final performance of all of the Obligations of the Company to the Counterparty guaranteed hereby.
+11. Termination, Governing Law.
+This Guaranty, which is binding on the parties' successors and permitted assigns, is a guaranty of payment and not of collection and shall be construed in accordance with the laws of the State of New York, without regard to its conflict of laws provisions.
+Subject to the terms, conditions and limitations hereof, this Guaranty is a continuing guaranty which shall remain in force until full and final payment of all of the Obligations of the Company to the Counterparty guaranteed hereby.

 NRG SOUTH CENTRAL GENERATING LLC